garunski/agent-flow/docs/05-cursor-cli.md

-# Manual Cursor CLI
+# Cursor CLI Manual

-Direct usage of Cursor CLI for development and testing.
+Direct usage guide for the Cursor AI coding assistant.

 ## Overview

-Cursor CLI provides:
+Cursor CLI is an AI-powered coding assistant that helps with:
-- Interactive coding sessions
-- Non-interactive automation
-- Project context awareness
-- Multiple AI models
+- **Code Reviews** - Analyze code for issues and improvements
+- **Code Generation** - Create new code and functionality
+- **Debugging** - Find and fix bugs in existing code
+- **Refactoring** - Improve code structure and performance
+- **Documentation** - Generate and update documentation

 ## Installation